With the help of Skipperblogs' import tool, you can migrate content from your Wordpress site.

 - You will receive a

-file inside of it.
+.zipfile to save to your computer with the.xmlfile inside of it.
 This file contains your posts, pages, comments, categories, tags, and references to your site’s images.
-Use this.xml
+Use this.xmlfile in the next step.

 Importing to Skipperblogs